saramostafavi/saramostafavi.github.io/_posts/2016-04-21-how-to-add-a-floating-picture.md

 ---
 layout: post
-title:  How to add a floating picture as an alternative to page frontmatter
+title:  Testing
 date:   2016-04-21
 excerpt: >
-  Wherein I deconstruct a <em>multitude</em> of ways to use an illustrative image in your news items.
+  does it work <em>multitude</em> of ways to use an illustrative image in your news items.
 Read on for details...
 ---